 The Felony Criminal Defense Attorneys at Cannon & Associates are FIERCE ADVOCATES for those facing the fear of losing their freedom.
 We have successfully defending many clients in felony cases across Oklahoma.

 Regardless of the type of criminal charge you are facing in Oklahoma, a felony is a serious matter that may result in prison time, if you are convicted.
 In addition to prison or jail time, felony crimes in Oklahoma carry punishment that will last beyond your incarceration: fines, probation costs, penalties, and difficult terms of probation, to name a few.
+It is vital to your future and your freedom that take the following steps immediately, if you have been arrested for a felony allegation or charged with a felony in Oklahoma.
+The following are 11 Steps to Avoid Prison on Felony Charges in Oklahoma:

-1. Remain Silent, it’s your Right, use it!
+Remain Silent, it’s Your Right, Use it!

 Every show or movie concerning law enforcement or criminal justice includes some actor/actress saying, “you have the right to remain silent, anything you say CAN and will be used against you in a court of law…” This popularized phrase is not only good television; it is the law.
 You have a Constitutional Right to remain silent, i.e. not incriminate yourself.
 The Fifth Amendment, the Supreme Court case of Miranda, and hundreds of cases give us all the right to refuse to incriminate ourselves in a criminal investigation.
 The easiest way to avoid incriminating yourself is to say nothing at all!
 Your chosen Oklahoma felony defense lawyer can review the allegations and witness statements with you PRIOR to your speaking to law enforcement and advise you whether or not it is in your best interest to make a statement or make them prove it.